offlinesec/offlinesec-client/docs/how_to_request_rfc_report.md

 ```sh
 offlinesec_rfc_report -f "sapsystems.yaml" --do-not-send
 ```
-It prepares all data on client side but will not send it to the server.
+It prepares all data on client side but will not send them to the server.
 Then when you will download the report all data will be automatically deanonymized on client side.